ToniWonKanobi/theoveranalyzed.net/posts/2015/4/10/my-apple-watch-try-on-session-and-that-keyboard.md

-@@ Title=My Apple Watch Try-on Session, and That Keyboard
+@@ Title=My Apple Watch Try-on Session, And That Keyboard
 @@ Date=2015-04-10 22:57
 @@ Description=I tried on some Apple Watches today, and I also checked out the new MacBook.
 @@ Tags=Apple, Apple Watch, MacBook